 - The program will attract the interest and involvement of entrepreneurs, venture capitalists and others to Fuqua.

-Some important guidelines For guidelines concerning conflict of interest and confidentiality, please see Governing Guidelines.
+For guidelines concerning conflict of interest and confidentiality, please see Governing Guidelines.

 Summary and key ideas The core idea is to create a program to help entrepreneurs launch new ventures and to use this program as a learning vehicle, initially within the MBA curriculum.
 The model is a little different from the standard pedagogic model, so there are some dangers of misunderstanding.